olaven/exam-pg6101/README.md

 create a message for _some user_.
 It is not clear to me wether the "current user" is the logged in user or the displayed user.
 However, in B requirement, it is specified that a user should only be able to create a user for his/her own timeline.
 As B is a later requirements, I am considering that the valid interpretation.
 As a result, I am assuming that a message should only be sent by the user "owning" the timeline.
-* TODO: assumption about package/verify
+* In the assignment, we are explicitly told to build the node project with maven "as shown in class".
+The assignment also mentions that the examiner will run `mvn clean verify` on the project.
+However, that command will not build the node project, in the way `mvn package` will.
+My assumption is that this is fine, as examiner will expect the approach seen in class, and run both of these commands.

 ### Extras
 * I have added styling with [Semantic UI](https://semantic-ui.com).